Tortilla Pinwheel Recipe

 Pinwheels are a great way to change up the lunch menu, especially when sandwiches are getting boring.
 Also, a great appetizer idea for your next party!

-I what really sets these pinwheels apart is the Ranch cream cheese spread.
+I think what really sets these pinwheels apart is the Ranch cream cheese spread.
 The cream cheese and Ranch seasoning really add great flavor that kids and adults can appreciate!

 This recipe is super flexible.
 You can add more or less meat, cheese, or cream cheese spread.
 And you can use nearly any kind of lunch meat, tortilla, or sliced cheese that you like.
-Look for coupons here.